scalar-labs/helm-charts/docs/getting-started-scalar-helm-charts.md

 # Getting Started with Scalar Helm Charts

 This document explains how to get started with Scalar Helm Chart on a Kubernetes cluster as a test environment.
 Here, we assume that you already have a Mac or Linux environment for testing.
-And, we assume that you can use any Kubernetes cluster, but we use **Minikube** in this document.
+We use **Minikube** in this document, but the steps we will show should work in any Kubernetes cluster.

 ## Tools